What is dietary fibre?

 - Substitute dried bean products for meat 2-3 times a week.

-- Replace part of your white rice with red or brown rice.
+- Replace part of your white rice with whole grains, such as red or brown rice.

 - Eat wholemeal bread and biscuits instead of breads and biscuits that have a high sugar and fat content.